Diagnosis and Treatment of Sleep Apnoea

 People with airway issues in childhood are at high risk of becoming adults with sleep apnoea.
 Without proper care, these children will grow up with not only airway disturbance but with systemic problems as well.

 To compensate for a compromised airway as children we make postural and breathing adaptations in an attempt to draw in more air and these adaptations get made worse with age.

 Many of these children have recurrent tonsil problems, ear infections, allergies, hay fever, asthma plus a retruded or small lower jaw.
 To compensate and get enough air these children will develop a head forward posture to open the airway and will often also mouth breathe.
 The head forward posture places enormous pressure on the cervical spine in the neck and leads to problems with lower back pain and hip and knee issues, even flat feet.

-The mouth open and head forward posture means the tongue sits too low and the shape of the jaws become altered, as they do not grow properly or fully.
-If addressed early these issues can be corrected as the child grows avoiding orthopedic and airway issues later in life, this is done by providing airway orthodontics to improve the head and neck posture, airway and hence breathing and facial development.
-The most common problem is undeveloped jaws, both upper and lower, this will been seen as crowding in the baby teeth and new adult teeth as they erupt.
+The mouth open and head forward posture mean the tongue sits too low and the shape of the jaws become altered, as they do not grow properly or fully.
+If addressed early these issues can be corrected as the child grows to avoid orthopedic and airway issues later in life, this is done by providing airway orthodontics to improve the head and neck posture, airway and hence breathing and facial development.
+The most common problem is undeveloped jaws, both upper and lower, this will be seen as crowding in the baby teeth and new adult teeth as they erupt.